Draw a vase of flowers with a pencil. How to draw a glass vase and other glass objects. Chiaroscuro on glass objects

 Drawings on Greek vases

-Greek vases are painted with a variety of ornaments, but there are classical patterns that were actively used not only to decorate ceramic products, but also in interior design, clothing and even accessories.
+Greek vases are painted with a variety of patterns, but there are classical patterns that were actively used not only to decorate ceramic products, but also in interior design, clothing and even accessories.
 Below is a description of four symbols that are still used for painting and design.
-Some of them have their own symbolism, over the solution of which historians have struggled for a long time.
+Some of them have their own symbolism, the solution of which historians have struggled with for a long time.

-Meander: from antiquity to modernity
+Meander: from antiquity to modern times

 Spiral - grace and symbolism